Layer-7 Governance Infrastructure Is Live

 IEEE Standards

-AI ethics and governance standards ecosystem.
+AI ethics, safety, and governance standards ecosystem.

 OECD AI

-International AI governance principles hub.
+International AI governance principles and policy hub.

 AI.gov